jonkpirateboy/Pass-fur-alle/README.md

 My site about [Pass für alle](https://passfuralle.se/) (in Swedish)

+## Install

+* Download the code to your computer, easiest way is to click [here](https://github.com/jonkpirateboy/Pass-fur-alle/archive/refs/heads/main.zip).
+This is the same file you get when clicking the green *Code*-button, followed by *Download Zip*.
+Extract the zip-file.
+* Go to [Tampermonkey](https://www.tampermonkey.net/) and install the addon to your browser.
+* Click the new icon in your browser for Tampermonkey and click `Create a new script`.
+* Open the `pass-fur-alle.js` file with a simple text editor like TextEdit, Notepad or something like that.
+* Copy all the codefrom `pass-fur-alle.js` and paste it in the Tampermonkey editor in the browser (replacing whatever is there) and save.
+If you want to change dates or other settings, read more under [#settings](Settings) below.
+After that read [#run-the-damn-thing](Run the damn thing)

 ## Settings

 In the script there are some constainst that you need to change, they are found under the comment `// Constants`